nebuloid-blog/articles/README.md

 # Nebuloid Articles
 This repository contains the article files for the Nebuloid Blog.
-Rather than perusing the contents of this repo on its own, you should probably look at the main website, [nebuloid.dev](https://nebuloid.dev).
+Feel free to peruse it as you will!
+However, be sure to check out the main website, [nebuloid.dev](https://nebuloid.dev).
 The viewing experience is much better there!
 📰😁👍